knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

     ```
     Where `<namespace>` is the name of the namespace that you created in step 1 above.

-1. View the logs to verify that Kubernetes events were sent to the sink by  Knative Eventing system by running the command:
+1. View the logs to verify that Kubernetes events were sent to the sink by the Knative Eventing system by running the command:

     ```bash
     kubectl logs --namespace=<namespace> -l app=<sink> --tail=100